‘THE LORD OF THE RINGS: THE TWO TOWERS’

 Return To Middle-Earth – The Journey Continues

-“That Peter Jackson and his remarkable team have done it again…!” – Newsweek, 2002
+“That Peter Jackson and his remarkable team have done it again…!” – Newsweek, December 2002

 After enjoying ‘The Fellowship of the Ring’, it was little surprise that I would soon come round to watching the second film of ‘The Lord of the Rings’ trilogy.
-I wanted to find out what happens next to Frodo and Sam on their journey to Mordor and what happens to Aragorn in his journey to be king.
+I wanted to find out what happens next to Frodo and Sam on their journey to Mordor and what happens to Aragorn in his journey to be a king.

-As I said, I bought the original 2-disc DVD of ‘Two Towers’ in August 2003.
-But I got the four-disc Special Extended DVD Edition for Christmas, 2003.
+As I said, my family and I purchased the original 2-disc DVD of ‘The Two Towers’ in August 2003.
+I eventually had the four-disc Special Extended DVD Edition for Christmas 2003.
 The film is 3 hours long containing 44 minutes extra footage.
-There’s a really helpful booklet containing information about the four-disc DVD set.
+There’s a helpful info booklet about the four-disc DVD set.

 DISC 1 + DISC 2 – SPECIAL EXTENDED EDITION OF THE FILM